The Hall at Felbrigg

 The Great Hall

 Some of the stained glass windows in the Great Hall date from the 15th century and some originally came from St Peter Mancroft church in Norwich.
 The lion and fetterlock motif can be seen used in various forms throughout the house and on the estate.

 The Dining Room

-Originally the location of the stairs in the 1680's wing, the dining room was created by William Windham II between 1752 and 1755.
-Currently the table is set for a dinner party hosted by the Ketton family in the 1860's, and we know what the menu for this dinner was as it is recorded in Mrs Ketton's diaries.
-Transcriptions of these diaries can be viewed when visiting the hall.
+Originally the location of the stairs in the 1680s wing, the dining room was created by William Windham II between 1752 and 1755.
+Currently the table is set for a dinner party hosted by the Ketton family in the 1860's, and we know what the menu for this dinner was as it was recorded in Rachel Anne Ketton's diaries.

 The Drawing Room